NodeDash/Docs/docs/Flows/overview.md

 When a flow is triggered:

 1. A device sends data to the Helium Network
-2. ChirpStack forwards this data to the Helium Device Manager
+2. ChirpStack forwards this data to the NodeDash
 3. The system identifies which flows include the source device
 4. Data flows through the connected nodes following the defined paths
 5. Functions process and transform the data